 Step 1 – Get ICICI Direct Trading Account Closure Form

-Step 2 – Fill the Account Closure Form
+Step 2 – Fill the ICICI Demat Account Closure Form

-Carefully fill the ICICI direct trading account closure form.
-Fill all the required details such as your PAN number, Date of birth and Trading account number.
+Carefully fill out the ICICI direct trading account closure form.
+Fill in all the required details such as your PAN number, Date of birth, and Trading account number.

 If you are having an NRI trading account, then you have to mention the NRE/NRO PINS and Non-PINS details in the account closure form.

 Step 3 – Attach Supporting Documents

 Check the various points mentioned in the checklist on the 2nd page of account closure form so that ICICI Direct staff won’t put any objection or rejection on the account closure application.
 Attach a copy of your PAN and Aadhaar card with the application form.

 You can fill the details as mentioned below if you have any confusion